Outdated browser

 The target is 2%

 The ECB sees ensuring stable prices as the very best thing central banks can do for the prosperity of people in Europe.
-This means an inflation rate of 2% across the euro area in the medium term.
+This means an inflation rate of 2% across the euro area over the medium term.
 Price trends are then clear and predictable for everyone.

 0% is too little...